chrisrgc/custom-chrome-device-presets/readme.md

 ## Notes

  - You will lose any preset customisations when Chrome automatically updates.
-If that happens you will have to run the script on the resources file for the new version.
+If that happens you will have to run the script on the resources file for the new version of Chrome.

 ## License